telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-upgrading.md

 * A Visual Studio restart will be required in order to update your toolbox.
 If the automatic restart fails, a restart should be initiated manually in order to complete the toolbox upgrade.

+* The Upgrade Wizard won't work if the Telerik assemblies are installed with a NuGet package.
+In this case, you can [update the package via the NuGet Package Manager](https://learn.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio#update-a-package).

 ## See Also
  * [Configure Project]({%slug radcontrols-for-wpf-vs-extensions-project-configuration%})
  * [Automatic Dependency Resolving]({%slug radcontrols-for-wpf-vs-extensions-automatic-resolving%})